aws/aws-graviton-getting-started/software/ChromeAndPuppeteer.md

     https://kojipkgs.fedoraproject.org//packages/chromium/$CHROMEVER/1.el8/aarch64/chromium-headless-$CHROMEVER-1.el8.aarch64.rpm \
     https://kojipkgs.fedoraproject.org//packages/chromium/$CHROMEVER/1.el8/aarch64/chromedriver-$CHROMEVER-1.el8.aarch64.rpm
 ```
-The QT version above will become unavailable at some point and may need to be updated.
+As QT version above will be updated, and the old one become unavailable at some point, the version variable will need to be changed accordingly.
 If this is the case, check: https://mirror.stream.centos.org/9-stream/AppStream/aarch64/os/Packages/ to see which version is available.
 ```
 rm .cache/puppeteer/chrome/linux-116.0.5845.96/chrome-linux64/chrome